undecaf/storage-composer/README.md

 Partitioning tools for Linux are readily available, such as `fdisk`, `gdisk`, `parted`, `GParted` and `QtParted`.
 Attempting to duplicate their functions in StorageComposer did not appear worthwhile.

-#### How to create a _complete_ Ubuntu/Xubuntu/Kubuntu/... target with StorageComposer?
+#### How to install a complete Ubuntu desktop with StorageComposer?
 Unfortunalety, I could not make the Ubuntu Live DVD installer work with encrypted and cached partitions created by StorageComposer.

-Therefore, let StorageComposer install a minimal Ubuntu on your target system first.
+Therefore, let StorageComposer install a basic Ubuntu on your target system first.
 Then `chroot` into your target or boot it and install one of these packages:
 `{ed,k,l,q,x,}ubuntu-desktop`.
 The result is similar but not identical to what the Ubuntu installer produces.
+Most notably, you will have to install localization packages such as `language-pack-*` by hand.

 #### Which file systems can be created?
 Currently [ext2, ext3, ext4](https://ext4.wiki.kernel.org/index.php/Main_Page),